mrkrd/thorns/README.rst

 (VS), entrainment and visualize action potentials with raster plot.

-*waves* is a submodule with some useful signal processing and generating functions, e.g. generate ramped tone, amplitude modulation tone, FFT filter, set level (dB_SPL).
+*waves* is a submodule with some useful signal processing and generation functions, e.g. generate ramped tone, amplitude modulation tone, FFT filter, set level (dB_SPL).

 I developed the package during my PhD in the group of `Werner